kiwi0fruit/jats/README.md

 |         | **ENFP⁠-⁠Ne-dom**,  IEE,  ENFP | **INFJ⁠-⁠Fi-dom**,  EII,  INFx | **ISTP⁠-⁠Si-dom**,  SLI,  ISTx | **ESTJ⁠-⁠Te-dom**,  LSE,  ESTJ |
 |         | dominant extraverted intuiter & perceiving feeler | dominant introverted feeler & judging intuiter | dominant introverted sensor & perceiving tasker   | dominant extraverted tasker & judging sensor   |

 For example INTJ-Ti-dom / TiN-intj is *intuitive task-oriented judging introvert* with dominant Ti (or *dominant introverted tasker & judging intuiter*).
-So the first part of the name is given by:

 - **NT** is intuitive task-oriented (or intuiter and tasker),
 - **NF** is intuitive feelings-oriented (or intuiter and feeler),
 - **ST** is sensory task-oriented (or sensor and tasker),
 - **SF** is sensory feelings-oriented (or sensor and feeler).

-And the last part of the name is given by:

 - **EP** is perceiving extravert (or extraverted perceiver),
 - **IJ** is judging introvert (or introverted judger),